Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 MODELS:

-- Companies -> employers inputted by Codaisseur Graduates in Huntr
+- Companies -> employers inputted in Huntr by Codaisseur Graduates
-- Jobs -> jobs with inputted by Codiasseur Graduates in Huntr
+- Jobs -> jobs inputted in Huntr by Codiasseur Graduates
 - Members -> Codaisseur Graduates
-- Events -> Actions done by Codaisseur Graduates
+- Events -> Actions performed by Codaisseur Graduates
 - Entries -> (not implemented in routes yet) timeline of Jobs in relation to Members

 ENDPOINTS: